 Adolphe Quetelet (1796-1874) was a Belgian mathematician, astronomer, and statistician.

-(Just imagine the guy’s LinkedIn profile.)
+(Imagine the guy’s LinkedIn profile.)

-Adolphe devised the so-called Quetelet Index in 1832, as a tool for tracking weight status in populations.
+He devised the so-called Quetelet Index in 1832, as a tool for tracking weight status in populations.

-More than hundred years later, in 1972, the Quetelet Index was renamed to the Body Mass Index.
+More than a hundred years later, in 1972, the Quetelet Index was renamed to the Body Mass Index.

 The usage is the same though.
 You take a group of people, run their height and weight through the above formula, average the result, and then use that number to determine the status of the group.